GautierAppert/phd-thesis/README.md

 # PhD thesis - Information k-means, fragmentation and syntax analysis:
 # A new approach to unsupervised Machine Learning

-PhD undertook at ENSAE and supervised by Olivier Catoni.
+PhD undertook at ENSAE and under the supervision of  Olivier Catoni.

 ## Abstract